 Firstly, you can contact the distillery from which you purchased the cask.
 This is most people’s first port of call, however be careful with this one as distilleries often hugely undervalue casks.
 This is simply because they have a warehouse full of their own stock, and so they do not need to pay a premium for your cask.

 Secondly, you can sell your cask via a broker like Mark Littler Ltd. Brokers can help you reach a wider audience for your cask and contact buyers that as a private seller you might not be able to.
 For example, we market casks strategically to the right buyers in order to maintain exclusivity and get the best price.

 If a sale is agreed, a broker then acts as a third party mediating between the buyer and the seller throughout the sale to ensure it runs smoothly.
-Brokers usually work on a commission basis (we charge 10%, inclusive of VAT) and as such it is in their interest to get the best price for your cask.
+Brokers usually work on a commission basis (for example, we charge 10%, inclusive of VAT) and as such it is in their interest to get the best price for your cask.

 The third option is through a dealer.
 A dealer is someone who buys the cask themselves with the intention of selling it on at a profit (just the same as in cars for example).
 As such dealers can sometimes get you a price more quickly but it may not be the best price.